Student Wellbeing and Engagement Policy

 There are no bells, just like in the world outside of school.

-Students generally refer to staff by their first name and students and staff are treated with respect and equality.
+Students refer to staff by their first name and students and staff are treated with respect and equality.

 Wherever possible rules are written in such a way as they apply equally to students and staff.